TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 * Windows couldn't figure out the drivers for the device - see https://stackoverflow.com/questions/15721778/adb-no-devices-found and follow the answer by António Almeida.
 On my Windows 10 machine I didn't have to do anything, but on my Windows 8.1 machine I had to do that extra step.
 * Your USB cable isn't transmitting data, only charge - try a different cable!

+## Tested RetroArch Cores

+This is quite a low powered Android device under the hood, so many RetroArch cores are just simply too slow to be usable, which does mean several entire systems are basically off limits here.

+Note that I was only interested in expanding the library with Namco games, so I've literally not even thought about trying non-Namco games or systems that didn't get any Namco games (so no NeoGeo beyond the Pocket Color.)

+### Unplayable Systems

+These systems either don't have fast enough emulation to be viable, or the hardware controls of the device aren't numerous enough to be worthwhile even if they were:

+* SNES
+* GameBoy Advance
+* Arcade games beyond the early 80s
+* Consoles passed the Genesis

+### Tested Cores

+#### Fully Playable

+* FCEUmm - Famicom/NES
+* Gambatte - Game Boy/Game Boy Color
+* Genesis Plus GX - Genesis/MegaDrive & SG1000
+* MAME 2010 - Arcade
+* Mednafen NGP - NeoGeo Pocket Color
+* Mednafen PCE - PC Engine/TurboGrafx 16
+* ProSystem - Atari 7800
+* SMS Plus - Game Gear/Master System
+* Stella 2014 - Atari 2600

+#### Working but too slow (with workaround)

+* Nestopia - Famicom/NES, use FCEUmm instead
+* Stella - Atari 2600, use Stella 2014 instead
+* Various other versions of MAME - Arcade, use MAME 2010 instead

+#### Can't get to work

+* Atari800 - Atari 5200, not sure why!

+### Core/Game Overrides

+Core and game overrides for a variety of games and cores are provided in `retroarch\config` to apply sensible default configuration options and to center the image in the middle of the very tall screen of the Namco Museum My Arcade Mini Player but with the right aspect ratio.

+The `get_latest_retroarch_data.bat` and `install_retroarch_data.bat`
+scripts in `utils` can be used to add new overrides for different cores or tinker with the ones already there.

 ## What else can I do?
 The `utils` directory contains various scripts with various functions,